-- by asking for declaration of relevant material interests. - Members should take personal responsibility for declaring material interests at the beginning of each meeting and as they arise. - Any new interests identified should be added to the organisation's register(s). - The vice chair (or other non-conflicted member) should chair all or part of the meeting if the chair has an interest that may prejudice their judgement.
+- Chairs should consider any known interests of members in advance, and begin each meeting by asking for declaration of relevant material interests. - Members should take personal responsibility for declaring material interests at the beginning of each meeting and as they arise. - Any new interests identified should be added to the organisation's register(s) via the staff member identifying/submitting a declaration of interest (see section 8.1). - The vice chair (or other non-conflicted member) should chair all or part of the meeting if the chair has an interest that may prejudice their judgement.